autocrypt/autocrypt/doc/level1.rst

   the purpose of the message (e.g. ``text/plain`` or ``text/html`` or ``multipart/alternative``).

-- The second mime part (called "payload") of the Autocrypt setup message MUST be of Content-Type ``application/autocrypt-setup``.
-There MUST NOT be another part with the same content-type.
+- The second mime part of the message MUST have the type ``application/autocrypt-setup``.
+It consists of the user's ASCII-armored secret key, encrypted in an ASCII-armored OpenPGP symmetrically encrypted data packet.

-- The payload MUST contain a single ASCII-armored block of OpenPGP symmetrically encrypted data, and MAY include other text above or below the ASCII-armored data, which MUST be ignored while processing.
-Implementors MAY choose to provide human-readable explanations as discussed in
-  :doc:`suggestions for key-transfer format<transfer-format>`.
+- There MAY be text above or below the ASCII-armored encrypted data in the second MIME part, which MUST be ignored while processing.
+This allows implementations to optionally add a human-readable explanation as discussed in :doc:`suggestions for key-transfer format<transfer-format>`.

-- Decrypting the payload MUST produce a ``multipart/mixed`` mime structure which MUST have an ``Autocrypt-Prefer-Encrypt`` header containing the value of the user's prefer-encrypt setting.
-The first embedded mime part MUST be of content-type ``application/autocrypt-key-backup`` containing an ASCII-armored OpenPGP transferable secret key in the Mime body.
+- The encrypted payload MUST begin with an ASCII-armored OpenPGP transferable secret key.
+All trailing data after the ASCII-armor ending delimiter MUST be stripped before processing the secret key.

 - The symmetric encryption algorithm used MUST be AES-128.
   The passphrase MUST be the Setup Code (see below), used